anujshah1003/useful-scripts-for-handling-data/drawing_dynamic_bar_OpenCV/README.md

 Let's take a scenario where you want to represent eye opening which changes dynamically every frame.
 And for this example let's see how we can plot such dynamic bar as shown below

+Note: open the PPT in slideshow mode to see the explanantion

 ## Example

 https://user-images.githubusercontent.com/20814689/196973549-28461fe6-185a-4173-9303-88e099d30cda.mp4